+Any textbooks endorsed to support the syllabus for examination from 2021 are still suitable for use with this syllabus.

-While studying Cambridge IGCSE and Cambridge International A Levels, stude rough a global perspective and develop a lasting passion for learning. ents broaden their horizons ai Xiaoning, Deputy Principal, The High School Affiliated to Renmin University of China This document was initially designed for print and as such does not reach accessibility standard WCAG including missing text alternatives and missing document structure.
-If you need this document in a diffininfo@cambridgeinternational.org (with the subject heading: Digital accessibility) and we will respond erent format contact us at Cambridge Assessment International Education The Triangle Building, Shaftesbury Road, Cambridge CB2 8EA Tel: +44 (0)1223 553554 Fax: +44 (0)1223 553558 Email: info@cambridgeinternational.org www.cambridgeinternational.org
+School feedback: 'While studying Cambridge IGCSE and Cambridge International A Levels, students broaden their horizons through a global perspective and develop a lasting passion for learning.'
+Feedback from: Zhai Xiaoning, Deputy Principal, The High School Affiliated to Renmin University of China

+We are committed to making our documents accessible in accordance with the WCAG 2.1 Standard.
+We're always looking to improve the accessibility of our documents.
+If you find any problems or you think we're not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
+If you need this document in a different format, contact us and supply your name, email address and requirements and we will respond within 15 working days.

+Cambridge Assessment International Education, The Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom t: +44 (0)1223 553554 email: info@cambridgeinternational.org www.cambridgeinternational.org

-Copyright © UCLES September 2019
+© Cambridge University Press & Assessment September 2021